JLlF-13/JLlF-13/README.md

 </p>

 <p align="left">
-  I have a basic to intermediate understanding of the technologies listed below, and I'm always working to get better at them.
+  I have a basic to intermediate understanding of the technologies and programing languages listed below, and I'm always working to get better at them.
 </p>

 <!--<p align="left">